Information For Authors

 • Web page: [Author (Year)] Web page title.
 Online: URL.
 [Accessed: date].

 Even a functional style sheet will display incorrect or incomplete references if it is fed incorrect information.
 It is the author's responsibility to ensure that references conform to the style above.
-In case not, the usual causes are a reference that is assigned to an inappropriate item type (e.g. a journal article that has been entered as a thesis), or the minimum information required (i.e. the items that are not in square brackets above) has not been entered, or they have been assigned to inappropriate data items.
+Submissions with references problems will be sent back to the authors for correction before publication.
+Common causes are a reference that is assigned to an inappropriate item type (e.g. for references not being formatted correctly is that they have been entered as a incorrect type (e.g. journal article for a thesis), or that the minimum information required (i.e. the items that are not in square brackets above) has not been entered.
 The correct data items that should be filled in to achieve the results above, are:

 • Book: Title.
 Author(s).
 [Volume].
 [Edition].
 Place.
 Publisher.
 Date.
 [URL].